 When we are weak, we would rather do this than face those weaknesses and flaws in our psyche.

-So, projection is based on past incidents or current occurrences.
+So, projections are based on past incidents or current occurrences.

 If your boyfriend is cheating, it’s possible he’s projecting that onto you.